-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 5 0 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n 0 1,420 0 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p 0 0 0
+First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 2 1 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line $\mathbf{n}$ 0 \$750 \$1,500 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 0 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p 0 0 0 and received a bachelor's degree between July 1, 2016 and June 30, 2017.